GEnAdInE/SEO/README.md

 pip install matplotlib
 ```

-This project require google chrome
+This project require google chrome installed

-You also need to download [chromedriver](https://sites.google.com/chromium.org/driver/) and put it a the racine of the project
+For windows : You also need to download [chromedriver](https://sites.google.com/chromium.org/driver/) and put it a the racine of the project

+For Linux : Downloand the chromedriver for linux and put it at ``` /usr/bin/ ```

+Note that you need the version of chromedriver corresponding to YOUR version of google chrome

 # How to run
 Main: